Despite the wanton destruction of nature by humans, we live in a planet that is unparalleled for its natural beauty.

 Denali National Park and Preserve covers 6,045,153 acres in Alaska, encompassing the central, highest part of the Alaska Range, along with many glaciers and glacial valleys.

-Its biggest attractions are a breathtaking landscape, varied wildlife and Denali, the highest mountain in North America at an elevation of 20,310 feet.
-Denali National Park is home to 37 species of mammals and 130 bird species.
+Its biggest attractions are a breathtaking landscape, varied wildlife, and Denali, the highest mountain in North America at an elevation of 20,310 feet.

 See Related: Famous Environmental Leaders Around the World

 Gates of the Arctic National Park and Preserve

 The second-largest national park in America, Gates of the Arctic National Park and Preserve is situated north of the Arctic Circle.
 It covers an area of 8,472,506 acres, preserving the Brooks Range in northern Alaska.

 This largest national park in us consists of a labyrinth of glacial valleys and mountains covered with boreal forest or barren inclines of Arctic tundra north of the divide.

 There are six scenic rivers that run through this preserve, which provides a home to grizzly bears, wolves, Dall sheep, moose, wolverines, and an abundance of fish.